MicrosoftDocs/powerbi-docs/includes/gateway-onprem-faq-shared-include.md

 ## General

 **Question:** What is the actual Windows service called?
-**Answer:** The gateway is called Power BI Enterprise Gateway Service in Services
+**Answer:** The gateway is called On-premises data gateway service in Services

 **Question:** What are the requirements for the gateway?
 **Answer:** Take a look at the requirements section of the main [gateway article](powerbi-gateway-onprem.md).